myriadrf/LimeSDR_GW/docs/docs/fft_example.rst

 Checking FFT results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After these modifications, build the project and program the board as described in :ref:`Building the project<docs/build_project:building and loading the gateware>`.
+After these modifications, build the project and program the board as described in :ref:`build_the_project`.

 The FFT results can be observed using the **limesdr_fft_samples.grc** file provided with the example.
 Ensure that you have up-to-date versions of GNU Radio and LimeSuiteNG installed.